lcouper/VectorWarmingTolerance/README.md

 https://docs.google.com/document/d/1xCS3hHwLBeA_4W-JbToOJdZhmBASHR2Y1lQmUz2uQUo/edit (this is the most up-to-date version)

 ## Upcoming steps:
-- finish incorporating seasonality
-- investigate time scales of thermal danger (and generate histograms by region)
 - Decide on appropriate # of knots for GAMs
+- Investigate time scales of thermal danger (and generate histograms by region)
 - Plot trends for high and low elevation records separately
 - plot TSM by occurrence record to show biogeographical patterns
 - Create dot/line plot for peaks and valleys in TSMs